toolx-dev/toolx/packages/imagemin/README.md

 ## External Libraries Used

-`ToolImagemin` leverages several external optimization libraries like OptiPNG, PNGQuant, JPEGTran, MozJPEG, and Guetzli.
+`ToolImagemin` leverages several external optimization libraries like OptiPNG, PNGQuant, JPEGTran, MozJPEG.
 Each of these libraries contributes to the image optimization capabilities of `ToolImagemin`.

 ::: warning
-For more details on configurations and advanced options for each format-specific tool, please refer to respective documentation of OptiPNG, PNGQuant, JPEGTran, MozJPEG, and Guetzli.
+For more details on configurations and advanced options for each format-specific tool, please refer to respective documentation of OptiPNG, PNGQuant, JPEGTran, MozJPEG.
 :::